SamHSoftware/PhD/merge-timelapses/README.md

 - The timepoints of images within the second half of the timelapse are corrected, such that they follow on from the maximum timepoint of the first timelapse.
 - The inputs to this script are prompted with automatic dialog boxes, from which you can select the appropriate images/directories.

+## How to run unit tests to make sure the functions are working as expected.

+(1) Download the package.

+(2) Open and run the ```test_merge_timelapses_functions.m``` script.
+The script will automatically use the provided test data to run tests.
+If the script does not detect any errors, then a statement confirming this will be printed to the command window.
+If errors are detected, then you will also notified via the command window, alongside a description of the error.

 ## How to use the ```RUNME.m``` file:

 (1) Open the ```RUNME.m``` file.